-The event decrea ases with de-challenge.
-Definitely related The event is not interventions.
-The event follow readily produced by clinical state, environmental, or other vs a known pattern of response to the study product. ases with de-challenge and recurs with re-challenge.
+• The event decreases with de-challenge.
+Definitely related • There is a reasonable temporal relationship to the study product.
+The event is not readily produced by clinical state, environmental, or other interventions.
+The event follows a known pattern of response to the study product.
+The event decreases with de-challenge and recurs with re-challenge.